jamieallen1234/backend-multiplayer-dnd/README.md

 ## How to play - Basics

 1. Local server and db must be running.
+The game assumes there is a 'user' that exists outside of the game so some endpoints require a user_id.

 2. Use postman endpoints: https://web.postman.co/workspace/a16d5e27-1295-412f-810e-4f0f1a1a5cf4/collection/40208442-77148dfd-fb08-474f-a19c-c22fc6f25786?origin=tab-menu